-Our Dermestid Beetle Starter Colony is for those who need a lot of Dermestid beetles and larvae quickly.
-It’s well-suited for at-home taxidermy projects such as bear or deer skull cleaning, or other jobs requiring meat-eating insects to remove flesh from bone.
-This includes using them as cleaner crews in multiple roach colonies.
+A Dermestid Beetle Starter Colony is for those who need a lot of Dermestid beetles and larvae quickly.
+It’s well-suited for at-home taxidermy projects like bear or deer skull cleaning, or any job that requires meat-eating insects to remove flesh from bone.
+This includes cleaner crews in roach colonies.

-Our Dermestid Beetle Starter Colony has has a mix of juvenile and adult Dermestes maculatus, commonly known as the hide beetle or flesh-eating beetle.
+Our Dermestid Beetle Starter Colony contains a mix of juvenile and adult Dermestes maculatus, commonly known as the hide beetle or flesh-eating beetle.
 This is the species taxidermists, museums, and universities use to strip flesh from bone during specimen preparation.

-But don’t worry.
-They only eat dead flesh.
-They won’t try eating anything that’s alive.
-Rotting flesh gives off chemicals that living flesh and bone does not, and these chemicals drive their feeding.
-This is why they pick bones clean without touching the bones themselves.
+And they don’t eat live flesh either.
+Only dead, rotting meat.
+They tend to avoid live animals.
+Rotting flesh gives off chemicals that living flesh and bone do not.
+These chemicals are what drives their feeding, and it’s why they pick bones clean without touching the bones themselves.
 While the bones Dermestids clean may need some post processing for color, assembly, and preservation, the insects do all the soft tissue removal work.
-When they’re finished eating, all that remains is bone.
+When they’re done, all that remains is bone.

-With respect to the Starter Colony itself, the mix of beetles and larvae you receive depends on source colony composition at the time of collection.
-Sometimes there are more beetles and other times more larvae.
+The ratio of beetles to larvae in the Dermestid Beetle Starter Colony depends on the make-up of the source colony at the time of collection.
+Sometimes there are more beetles while other times there are more larvae.
 Either way, their numbers grow quickly.
-Just give them the warmth, food, and darkness they need for reproduction and they’ll do the rest.
-As opportunistic feeders, Dermestid beetles must rapidly increase their numbers when food becomes available.
-They must eat, breed, eat some more, and then move on to another food source.
-To that end, Dermestid eggs hatch in about 5 days, beetles lay eggs nearly non-stop, and larvae eat almost constantly.
+Just give them the warmth, food, and darkness they need to grow and they’ll do the rest.
+Dermestidae are opportunistic insects, so they rapidly increase their numbers when food becomes available.
+They eat, breed, eat some more, and then move on to another food source.
+Their eggs hatch in about 5 days, beetles lay eggs nearly non-stop, and larvae eat almost constantly.

-Ramping up their production is easy.
-The most important thing is starting with healthy Dermestid stock for your project.
+So ramping up Dermestid production is easy, and the most important thing is to start with healthy stock.
 To that end, we put a lot of effort into raising healthy Dermestidae.
-Our colonies are climate-controlled and mite-free.
+We keep our colonies in climate-controlled rooms.
+Our colonies are mite-free.
 We make every attempt to give all our insects optimum conditions for growth and reproduction.
-We even feed them from our organic roach colonies when possible.
+We even feed them from our organic roach colonies whenever possible.
 The result is healthy, vigorous Dermestids.
-All of our insects are primed and ready to eat and reproduce, which is exactly what you want from a Dermestid beetle starter colony.
+All of our insects are vigorous and healthy.
+They are primed and ready to eat and reproduce, which is exactly what you want from a Dermestid beetle starter colony.

 Dermestid Colony Care

-Caring for a Dermestid beetle colony is straightforward.
-They require relatively little attention after their enclosure is set up.
+Caring for a Dermestid beetle colony is relatively easy.
+They require little attention after their enclosure is set up.
 You can read about Dermestes care and maintenance here.
-The information is geared toward people who use them as dead roach-scavenging cleaner crews, but the information is relevant to any application.
-The only difference is that you’ll need to set up a bin and provide food and water directly rather than adding them to a roach bin and relying on roach die-off to feed them.
+While it’s geared toward people who use them as dead roach-scavenging cleaner crews, the information is true for many applications.